arnie-robot/PYT/readme.md

 ## License

-PYT is licensed under the open-source MIT license.
+Copyright 2011 Chris Alexander.
+Licensed under the MIT License.
+See the LICENSE file for more information.